This is the Advanced guide.

 If you are aware of abuse or neglect of adults or children that is harming them, your first step is to ensure that person's safety.
 If necessary, call 911 or seek advice on how to do this.

-We strongly recommend that you seek guidance from your Clinical Lead, or the Program, Executive, or Clincial Director before filing maltreatment reports.
+We strongly recommend that you seek guidance from your Treatment Supervisor (including the Integration Specialist for clients receiving BHH services), or the Program, Executive, or Clinical Director before filing maltreatment reports.
 They will help you identify the core issues and file a better report if necessary.
 You may also be advised during this consultation that the issue does not constitute a reportable incident.

 While this is a best practice, we cannot require it of you.